Oregon Route 501: History

 There was a covered bridge built on the Lane County section of the Highway, which was bypassed when it was straightened and turned over to Lane County in the 1960s.
 This covered bridge is on the list of historic covered bridges within the state.

 ODOT has attempted to turn the Highway over to Benton County for several years, however the Highway is in such poor condition with several locations on active slide areas, Benton County has not been interested in taking over control of the Highway without ODOT bringing it up to meet current Highway standards which would cost several millions of dollars.
 The potential of having a major slide on the Highway is high due to the fact almost half of the Highway is built on steep unstable ground.
+The Highway is also located in the coast range and receives a very high amount of rain.

 Because of the low traffic volume on the Highway, ODOT has never attempted to straighten, widen or upgrade it, they have also never completely resurfaced it causing it to fall somewhat in disrepair over the years.

-According to ODOT statistics and sources, OR 501 is in the poorest condition of any other Oregon highway throughout the entire state.
+According to ODOT statistics and sources, OR 501 is in the poorest condition of any state highway in the state.